unby6/hot-ptato/README.md

 Best of luck with your time, and most importantly, have fun!
 If any problems come up, please contact Astra and it will be looked into as soon as possible
 ### message from team name
 pls dont add more currencies :(

+### message from ruby
+please ctrl + f for TODO
+some of this is things only the last team can do really